World Jewish Congress: Zionism and Jewish rights in the Soviet Union

 Although the Soviet Union initially supported the creation of the State of Israel, during the 1950s the Jewish state emerged as part of the Western camp, and Zionism raised fears of internal dissent and opposition among the Communist leadership.

 During the later part of the Cold War, Soviet Jews were suspected of being traitors, Western sympathizers, or security liabilities.
 The Communist leadership closed down various Jewish organizations and declared Zionism an ideological enemy.
 Synagogues were often placed under police surveillance, both openly and through the use of informers.
-As a result of the persecution, both state-sponsored and unofficial, anti-Semitism became deeply ingrained in the society and remained a fact for years.
+As a result of the persecution, both state-sponsored and unofficial, antisemitism became deeply ingrained in the society and remained a fact for years.
 The Soviet media, when depicting political events, sometimes used the term 'fascism' to characterize Israeli nationalism.
 Jews often suffered hardships, epitomized by often not being allowed to enlist in universities, work in certain professions, or participate in government.
 Many Jews felt compelled to hide their identities by changing their names.